 But now, when it’s time to submit college applications, Brown is top of mind.

 Because it’s an advanced math tool, it attracts the target audience they want to attract for their math programs.

-That’s what makes interactive elements like this so impactful for business.
+That’s what makes interactive elements like this so impactful for the business.

 My Grandmother’s Lingo

 The application for this design is obvious in terms of linguistics education.
-But the same principles can be applied to small business in so many ways.
+But the same principles can be applied to small businesses in so many ways.